smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - TIE: **Ogres** by Adrian Tchaikovsky and **Rose/House** by Arkady Martine, each read 18 times
 - TIE: **A Psalm for the Wild-Built** by Becky Chambers and **Penric's Demon** by Lois McMaster Bujold and **The Deep** by Rivers Solomon, each read 17 times

-**TOTAL**: 909 books read, with 414 unique titles.
+**TOTAL**: 909 books read, with 409 unique titles.
 Skipped 21 times.
 Substituted 2 times.

 #### Most Read Authors

+- Adrian Tchaikovsky, read 53 times
-- TIE: Adrian Tchaikovsky and Becky Chambers, each read 52 times
+- Becky Chambers, read 52 times
 - Nghi Vo, read 39 times
 - TIE: Amal El-Mohtar and Max Gladstone, each read 30 times
 - Lois McMaster Bujold, read 27 times
-- Martha Wells, read 24 times

-**TOTAL**: 314 unique authors read.
+**TOTAL**: 307 unique authors read.

 ### 18. Mythical Beasts